alexisvincent/systemjs-config-builder/example/README.md

 `yarn global add systemjs-tools`

+Everytime we do a `yarn add`, we will need to regenerate the config.
+There is a `postinstall` hook to do this for you, but if you notice anything strange, just run `systemjs config` in the `package.json` directory.

 ## Basic install

-Initialise package.json

-`yarn init -y`

 Install dependencies

 `yarn add systemjs systemjs-nodelibs react react-dom`

-Generate the SystemJS config file from node_modules

-`systemjs config`

 Serve the current directory at http://localhost:3000